Purdue vs. Xavier: Odds, spread, over/under - November 13

 Purdue vs. Xavier Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup on multiple sportsbooks.

 |Favorite